Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Local symmetries

 The transformation of the fields under local Lorentz transformations are given by

-where the antisymmetric parameter $\sigma^{ab} = -\sigma^{ba}$ is the Lorentz symmetry generator.
-Moreover, one can observe that only the vierbein and the curvature transform non-trivially.
-The latter transformation is inherited from the spin connection transformation in Eq.~\eqref{eq-spin1}.
+where the antisymmetric parameter $\sigma_{ab} = -\sigma_{ba}$ is the Lorentz symmetry generator.
+The scalar field is a Lorentz scalar and remains invariant, while the vierbein, spin connection and curvature transform according to Eqs.~\eqref{eq-e1}, \eqref{eq-spin1} and \eqref{eq-curv1}.
+In particular, the transformation of the curvature follows from varying the spin connection in Eq.~\eqref{eq-spin1}.